Taela1/vtpmdocs/_index.md

 ---

 Exoscale supports vTPM and Secureboot technology to allow usage of Windows security features like Bitlocker drive encryption.
 The required key to unlock the drive is safely stored in the vTPM and no interaction is required when rebooting the server.
 A recovery key is stored to allow recovery if the VM is migrated off Exoscale or the vTPM is lost.
+Tested on Windows Server 2022 and Windows Server 2025 using Exoscale Templates Tested on 20th of March 2025

 ## Prerequisites
 As prerequisites you'll have to: